 A chiropractor will focus first on relieving pain in the wrist, but will continue treatment by addressing any alignment discrepancies in the neck.
 Additionally, a chiropractor will guide a patient through stretching exercises to help ease pain and inflammation, and maintain grip strength.

-Seeking Carpal Tunnel Syndrome Treatment
+Finding Carpal Tunnel Syndrome Treatment in Florida

 Suffering carpal tunnel syndrome does not automatically mean invasive surgery or harmful injections.
 At ChiroCare of Florida offices, our dedicated physicians take a targeted approach to addressing carpal tunnel syndrome symptoms at the source.
 Our noninvasive, soothing therapies help alleviate pain and increase grip strength in the hand.